Managing endometriosis with plant-based medicine

 The main symptom people have with endometriosis is pain.
 Usually it’s pelvic pain, heavy painful periods, pain during sex or abdominal pain.
 There can be nausea too and sometimes severe fatigue.
 People often talk about stress, insomnia, anxiety or low mood related to living with endo.

-Can you explain some ways plant-based medicine can help people with endometriosis?
+Can you explain some ways plant-based medicine may support people living with endometriosis?

 What is the first step for someone who wants to explore their pain management options?

-Anyone is welcome to book with me or Dr. Dhanu in the CBD clinic to discuss pain management options.
+Anyone is welcome to book with one of our plant-based medicine doctors at the clinic to discuss pain management options.
 You don’t need a referral.
 When you see us, we’ll talk about your specific symptoms and what kind of treatment you want to use.
 We really believe in holistic treatment, so we might talk about movement, nutrition and stress management as well as medication.
 It’s important that you feel like we understand your priorities for pain-management.
 Plant-based medicine works best when it is tailored to you.